 Visual supers may not be used to materially alter a claim, but may only provide minor clarification.
 Supers should appear in close proximity to the claim they are meant to qualify.

-Horizontal crawls are reserved exclusively for use by the News Department and are prohibited in the bottom one-third of the screen in advertising.
+Horizontal crawls in the bottom one-third of the screen are generally not acceptable.